 North Country Pre-Orientation Trips - are only available at the Fall Orientation.

 The Outdoor Program offers a range of pre-orientation excursions on a first-come, first-serve basis.
 The trip fee ($375) covers meals, lodging, some equipment, and transportation.
+A fun way to spend a few days in the Adirondacks before Orientation begins.
 For questions and more information, contact the Office of Student Activities & Leadership: 315-229-5757

 Acceptance notifications e-mailed: Mid-June